 In both 32-bit and 64-bit Ruby, a Float is a "double" at C level and has size 64-bit.

 Updated by kazuho (Kazuho Oku) about 5 years ago

 This is obviously a bug in the Ruby-side.

 The original code, after swapping the bytes of a double, assigns it to a double.

 At this point, bit pattern of the right-hand expression ends with f67f, which is a signalling NAN for x87.

 However, there is no guarantee that the bit pattern of a NAN is retained after being assigned.
 In this case, I assume x87 is converting the value to quiet NAN, as discussed in http://stackoverflow.com/questions/22816095/signalling-nan-was-corrupted-when-returning-from-x86-function-flds-fstps-of-x87.

 That is why the bit pattern changes to fe7f.

-Updated by naruse (Yui NARUSE) about 4 years ago
+Updated by naruse (Yui NARUSE) almost 5 years ago

 - Status changed from Feedback to Closed